carla-simulator/rllib-integration/README.md

 ## Creating your own experiment

 Let's start by explaining how to create your own experiment.
-To do so, you'll need to create a t least three files.
+To do so, you'll need to create at least three files.
 These are the experiment class, the training file and the configuration of the environment.
-While this section focuses on a general overview, the next one exaplins an specific example, so make sure to check both of them for a better understanding.
+While this section focuses on a general overview of what you need to so, the next one explains an specific example, so make sure to check both of them for a better understanding.

 ### Create the experiment class